-Nexus 7K and 9K are the 2 Cisco families apposite for Data Center environment with Nexus 9K being the new entrant of the 2 flavors and having an array of top-of-rack and chassis based switches.
+Nexus 7K switches and Nexus 9K switches are the 2 Cisco families apposite for Data Center environment with Nexus 9K being the new entrant of the 2 flavors and having an array of top-of-rack and chassis based switches.

 The Nexus 9000 switches run NX-OS same as Nexus 7000 and banking on key features like ACI (Application Centric Infrastructure) for allowing the switches to participate in the SDN framework.
 Though Nexus 7000 series doesn’t participate in ACI, however will function as interconnect devices, linking together multiple ACI setups.